World

 Share

-The suspension came after Kiribati held parliamentary elections in August 2024, with the Tobwaan Kiribati Party (TKP) 33 of the 45 seats.
+The suspension came after Kiribati held parliamentary elections in August 2024, with the ruling Tobwaan Kiribati Party (TKP) securing 33 of the 45 seats.
 This majority enabled the TKP to nominate incumbent President Taneti Maamau for a third term, effectively blocking opposition candidates.
-The election was scheduled for October 25, 2024.
+The presidential election was scheduled for October 25, 2024.

 The Ministry of Foreign Affairs and Immigration stated that diplomatic visits would be suspended or canceled until 2025 due to the government’s focus on the election and the formation of a new administration.
 Small delegations could apply for exemptions, but the general ban was intended to prevent foreign interference during this critical period.